simonthum/git-sync/README.md

 present.
 Normally you have to commit those yourself to prevent accidental additions. git-sync will exit at stage 3 with an explanation in that case.

+    branch.$branch_name.syncSkipHooks (bool) and git-sync.syncSkipHooks (bool)

+Tell git-sync to disable the pre-commit hook when creating the automated commit.
+Both flags have the same meaning, and the branch-specific one can be used to override the settings of the generic flag on a per-branch basis.

     branch.$branch_name.syncCommitMsg (string)